Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 employing minorities.

 Rather than giving up, Juan decided to take action.
-He contracted a civil
+He contacted a civil

 rights organization and worked with them to file a discrimination lawsuit